 In contrast, the bones that have been discovered of paleolithic peoples almost always look healthier and better formed than their later agriculturally minded descendents.

 Eating foods closer to what our earliest ancestors ate, in contrast, will provide the necessary nutrients for us to thrive instead of suffer.
 However, this doesn't mean you can chow down on hamburgers all day.

-Following this form of diet lowers our body's glycemic load, according to Loren Cordain, author of The Paleo Diet.
+Following this form of diet lowers our body's glycemic load.

 In his view, following a Paleo-based eating pattern provides you with a healthy ratio of saturated to unsaturated fats as well as plenty of vitamins and nutrients to keep you running smoothly, all without unnecessarily weighing your body down with excess carbohydrates and sugars.

 By fueling your body on fats instead of carbs, you get to take advantage of a slow burning fuel that is more efficient for your body than glucose.

 Because the majority of people have little risk of needing to rely on their fat stores for survival, it's unnecessary to store away carbs in our body to fuel it.
 By eliminating these carbs from your diet, you will retrain your body to run on fats like it is optimally designed to do.